 Day 2

-After breakfast, guests will be collected at 9:15am from the hotel and transferred to the accommodation in the Sacred Valley.
-(1.5hr).
-Riders spend the next three nights in this hotel which is just a short drive from the stables.
-After time to unpack and freshen up, transfer to the ranch to meet the horses.
+After breakfast, guests will be collected at 9:00am from the hotel and transferred to the accommodation in the Sacred Valley (1.5hr), where riders spend the next eight nights.
+After unpacking and freshening up, transfer to meet the horses.
 After a barbecue lunch there is a demonstration of classical Peruvian equitation to introduce the tack and style of riding.
-A short riding lesson follows.
-Riders are matched with a horse according to their ability, weight, preference etc. Dinner is either at the ranch or at a local restaurant.
+After evaluation, riders are matched with a horse according to their ability, weight, preference etc. Head out on a short ride in the Sacred Valley through the indigenous flora.
+Dinner is either at the ranch or at a local restaurant.
+Overnight Hotel Sonesta Posada del Inca (or similar).
+Riding time +/-4 hours.
+Altitude 2,800m / 9,190 ft

 Day 3